Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 F = G * (m1 * m2) / r^2
 ```

-Each object computes gravitational acceleration by summing contributions from every other body.
+Each object computes gravitational acceleration based only on a central body (e.g., Earth)..
 A minimum `r` threshold is applied to avoid singularities and floating-point blowups.

 Acceleration is fed into the integrator (now DOPRI5) for position and velocity updates.